 - Lightweight laptop.
 Don’t skimp on your laptop, as it is the central piece of equipment that you’ll need in order to start a travel blog (and keep it running)—think of it as your office.
 You’ll want to get a laptop with good battery life, a decent-sized screen (you’ll be writing and editing photos from it) and of course, the lighter it is, the better.
-Two of the best travel blogging laptops that fit this bill perfectly are the 13″ MacBook Pro (at $1,200) which is hands down the best laptop if you’ll be doing some photo editing for your travel blog and the 13″ MacBook Air (at $999.99) if you’ll be focused mostly on writing and photo editing.
+Two of the best travel blogging laptops that fit this bill perfectly are the 13″ MacBook Pro (at $1,699) which is hands down the best laptop if you’ll be doing video editing for your travel blog and the 13″ MacBook Air (at $1049.99) if you’ll be focused mostly on writing and photo editing.
 A MacBook (with a M1 or M2 chip) is well worth the investment as it’ll last you several years without worry of it breaking down while you’re in the middle of the trip.

 - Powerful camera.
 One of the most important aspects of travel blogging, is telling the stories of your adventures.
 And what better way to do it than with pictures of everything you see, do and experience?
 This is why you need a good camera to capture those vibrant storytelling moments.
-I highly recommend the Sony Alpha A7 II (at $998.00) mirrorless camera paired with either their 28-70mm lens that comes standard with the camera, or an upgrade to the more diverse 18-105mm f/4 OSS G lens (at $598.00) that’ll help you shoot just about any type of setting without the need to travel with multiple lenses.
+I highly recommend the Sony Alpha A7 III (at $2,198.00) mirrorless camera paired with either their 28-70mm lens that comes standard with the camera, or an upgrade to the more diverse 18-105mm f/4 OSS G lens (at $648.00) that’ll help you shoot just about any type of setting without the need to travel with multiple lenses.
 Similarly to your decision about the right laptop to travel with, investing up front in good camera gear will pay major dividends in the quality of your content—and this tool will also last you for several years at least.
 These travel photography tips will help you learn how to use all of your camera gear.

 - Backup power.
 The nature of travel blogging, is that you’ll often be away from power sources.
 A high-capacity power bank, like this one from Anker (at $139.99) that can charge both phones and laptops multiple times over, will help ensure that your devices never run out of power.
 And speaking of power, you’ll also want a reliable worldwide travel adapter (at $11.00) or two, so that you’ll always be able to plug in and charge up in the next country on your trip.